ddahan/ui-libs/README.md

 ### How to Contribute

-Contributions are very welcome both on features and on content, especially because UI libraries change a lot over time.
+Contributions are very welcome especially because UI libraries change a lot over time.
+In particular, here are particularly useful contributions:

+- Editing existing content (new components for an existing UI)
+- Suggesting a new filter
+- Improving the tool itself

 There is no database.
 To suggest a data update, simply change data into `data/` folder and make a PR.